 - any other compound, manufacture, salt, derivatives, mixture, or preparation of the mature stalks (except the resin extracted therefrom), including cannabidiol derived from mature stalks.

+These two definitions make clear that CBD products derived from the seeds or mature stalks of marijuana plants are not marijuana for purposes of prosecution under SC’s drug laws.
 It goes on to separately list CBD products that are prescribed for epilepsy or other illnesses as authorized under a separate SC law, separately excluding them from the definition of marijuana.

 Do I Need a Prescription for CBD Oil in SC?

 Julian’s Law (S.C.
 Code § 44-53-1810) establishes a framework for clinical trials to treat epilepsy patients with CBD from sources that are approved by the FDA.
 The CBD compound used must be at least 98% cannabidiol and no more than .9% tetrahydrocannabinol (THC).
 If Julian’s Law prohibits possession or use of CBD oil, it does so by implication only.
 There is no express prohibition of CBD in Julian’s Law or anywhere in SC law that I have found.
 So what is the answer?
 Julian’s Law authorizes the use CBD oil from certain sources with a prescription.
 But, if there is no prohibition on CBD in SC in the first place, isn’t it already legal under state law and a prescription is not necessary?
 By the way, a local company here in Conway, SC, Palmetto Harmony, is now the first CBD oil company in the country to air cannabis-based product ads on national television: https://www.youtube.com/watch?v=YeMBMQ1OuDQ